Covenant (Halo)

-The Covenant is a fictional military alliance of various extraterrestrial species and serves as one of the primary antagonists in the Halo science fiction series.
+The Covenant is a fictional military alliance of various extraterrestrial species featured in the Halo science fiction series.
 The Covenant are composed of a variety of diverse species, united under the religious worship of the enigmatic Forerunners and their belief that Forerunner ringworlds, known as Halos, will provide a path to salvation.
 After the Covenant leadership – the High Prophets – declare humanity an affront to their gods, the Covenant prosecute a lengthy genocidal campaign against the technologically inferior race.

-The Covenant were first introduced in the 2001 video game Halo: Combat Evolved as enemies hunting the player character, a human supersoldier known as the Master Chief.
+The Covenant were first introduced in the 2001 video game Halo: Combat Evolved as enemies against the player character, a human supersoldier known as the Master Chief.
 Unaware that the Halos were in fact intended to be weapons of mass destruction rather than salvation, the Covenant attempt to activate the rings on three separate occasions throughout the series, inadvertently releasing a virulent parasite known as the Flood in the process.

 To develop a distinctive look for the various races of the Covenant, Bungie artists drew inspiration from reptilian, ursine, and avian characteristics.
 A Covenant design scheme of purples and reflective surfaces was made to separate the aliens from human architecture.

 Overview

 In the primary 26th century setting of Halo, humanity and the Covenant clash for the first time in the year 2525.
 Searching for relics left behind by their gods, the Forerunners, the Covenant stumble across humans at the colony world of Harvest.
 The Covenant leadership discovers that the Forerunners designated humanity "reclaimers" of their legacy, and that the Covenant religion is built on falsehoods; to prevent the truth from being uncovered, they instigate a genocidal war against humanity.

 The Covenant's superior technology gives them a distinct advantage in the war.
 In 2552, the Covenant discover and destroy Reach, one of humanity's greatest military strongholds.
 A human ship fleeing the battle discovers a Forerunner ringworld, Alpha Halo.
 The Covenant believe the activation of these rings are key to bringing about salvation, but the ring is destroyed by the human supersoldier Master Chief.
 Soon after, the Covenant falls into civil war as the truth of the Halo rings' purpose is revealed: they are actually weapons of mass destruction built to stop the spread of the parasitic Flood.
 The disgraced Covenant commander known as the Arbiter ultimately allies with the Master Chief to stop the Covenant and Flood, ending the Human-Covenant War.
-In the post-war era, various factions replace the power vacuum left by the Covenant; these include the Banished, who feature as primary antagonists in Halo Infinite.
+In the post-war era, various factions replace the power vacuum left by the Covenant; these include the Banished, who are featured as the main antagonists in both Halo Wars 2 and Halo Infinite.